Deanosim/selfhosted_templates/README.md

 1. Login to your portainer setup go to settings
 2. Enable Use external templates
-3. Add the url: `https://raw.githubusercontent.com/Deanosim/selfhosted_templates/unraid/Template/template.json` then go to app templates and hit refresh at the top.
+3. for normal version that puts everthing under /portainter Add the url: `https://raw.githubusercontent.com/Deanosim/selfhosted_templates/unraid/Template/template.json` then go to app templates and hit refresh at the top.
+4. For the normal unraid version Add the url: `https://raw.githubusercontent.com/Deanosim/selfhosted_templates/unraid/Template/template-mnt-user-version.json` then go to app templates and hit refresh at the top.

 ### Information
 All templates are already configured to bind mount to various places on your drive.
 This branch works without the need for OMV.
 The following folders are all created in /portainer/